Shreyas1830/Shreyas1830/README.md

-# 💫 About Me:
+# 💫 About Me: A Passionate Developer from India
-⚡A Passionate Developer from India <br>🌱 I’m currently learning <br> 👯 I’m looking to collaborate on open-source projects and contribute to the developer community.
+🌱 I’m currently learning backend devlopment and AWS <br> 👯 I’m looking to collaborate on open-source projects and contribute to the developer community.
-<br>🤔 I’m currently exploring advanced programming techniques, AI, and web development.
+<br>🤔 I’m currently exploring advanced programming techniques, application and web development.

 ## 🌐 Socials: